DISH LAWSUIT ALERT: Levi & Korsinsky Notifies DISH Network Corporation Investors of a Class Action Lawsuit and Upcoming Deadline

-New York, New York--(Newsfile Corp. - March 29, 2023) - Levi & Korsinsky, LLP notifies investors in DISH Network Corporation ("Dish" or the "Company") DISH of a class action securities lawsuit.
+/EIN News/ -- NEW YORK, April 03, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in DISH Network Corporation ("Dish" or the "Company") (NASDAQ: DISH) of a class action securities lawsuit.

-The lawsuit on behalf of Dish investors has been commenced in the the United States District Court for the District of Colorado.
-Affected investors purchased or otherwise acquired certain DISH Network Corporation securities between February 22, 2021 and February 27, 2023.
+CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Dish investors who were adversely affected by alleged securities fraud between February 22, 2021 and February 27, 2023.
 Follow the link below to get more information and be contacted by a member of our team:

 CASE DETAILS: The filed complaint alleges that defendants made false statements and/or concealed that: (i) the Company overstated its operational efficiency and maintained deficient cybersecurity and information technology infrastructure; (ii) as a result of the foregoing, the Company was unable to properly secure customer data, leaving it vulnerable to access by malicious third parties; (iii) the foregoing cybersecurity deficiencies also both rendered Dish’s operations susceptible to widespread service outages and hindered the Company’s ability to respond to such outages; and (iv) as a result, the company’s public statements were materially false and misleading at all relevant times.

-WHAT THIS MEANS TO SHAREHOLDERS: If you suffered a loss in Dish during the relevant timeframe, you have until May 22, 2023 to request that the Court appoint you as lead plaintiff.
+WHAT'S NEXT?
+If you suffered a loss in Dish during the relevant time frame, you have until May 22, 2023 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

 WHY LEVI & KORSINSKY: Over the past 20 years, the team at Levi & Korsinsky has secured hundreds of millions of dollars for aggrieved shareholders and built a track record of winning high-stakes cases.
 Our firm has extensive expertise representing investors in complex securities litigation and a team of over 70 employees to serve our clients.
 For seven years in a row, Levi & Korsinsky has ranked in ISS Securities Class Action Services’ Top 50 Report as one of the top securities litigation firms in the United States.